-Resources are still available during the COVID-19 pandemic, including during the shelter-in-place orders.
+PATH to Care services continue to be available throughout the COVID-19 pandemic, including any shelter-in-place orders, and as we return to campus.
 Your safety and well-being are our top priorities.
 There may be adjustments to options during this time, so please refer to the information below.

 PATH to Care Center (PTC): Confidential, free, campus-based resource for urgent support around sexual assault, sexual harassment, interpersonal violence, stalking, and invasion of sexual privacy.
 Most advocacy is taking place remotely but accompaniments to medical care, court, and law enforcement are still available.
 PTC serves employees and students.